Cost of LivingUpdated March 2026

 Share:XFLRWE

 Pueblo, CO is smaller city where a border-economy market where cross-cultural commerce and affordable labor create unique pricing dynamics.
 That economic DNA directly affects what you'll pay for cost of living, which comes at a significant discount compared to national averages, running 29% cheaper.
-With a median household income of $39K and a local market shaped by a price-competitive market where providers work harder for each customer, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $39K and a local market shaped by a price-competitive market where local businesses work harder for each customer, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Pueblo